This single layer no-sew fringed fleece blanket makes a wonderful quick and easy DIY gift.

-When Anna was born, the teenage girls at church made her a very simple, single-layer fleece blanket.
+When Anna was born, the teenage girls at church made her a very simple, single-layer fleece blanket with fringe.
 It was the perfect stroller blanket, as well as a great play on the floor blanket, and Anna still loves to take naps with it!
 I thought the design was very clever, and I hadn’t seen it before.
-It was pretty easy to deconstruct, and today I’m sharing a tutorial so you can make one of these simple fleece blankets yourself.
+It was pretty easy to deconstruct, and today I’m sharing a tutorial so you can make one of these simple np sew fleece blankets yourself.

-Quick and Easy DIY Gift: Single Layer Fleece Blanket Craft
+How to Make a Single Layer Fringed Fleece Blanket Craft

 I bought some fabric for Emma to make one for my niece who is due to arrive any day now, and we took pictures of the steps so that you can make one of your own!
 I love that the edges look fancy but are so easy that even an eight-year-old can put this blanket together, with a little scissor help from an adult.